SAP-samples/teched2022-IN280/exercises/ex4/ex46/readme.md

    <br>![](/exercises/ex4/images/HMCloudIntegrationMetrics.png)

    >
-   > *Information*: As default, Cloud Integration tenants are pulled every 5 minutes using the OData APIs.
+   > *Information*: As default, Cloud Integration tenants are pulled every 5 minutes using an OData APIs.
    >

-2. Filtering, sorting, and group metrics

-   As the list of metrics might be large the list can be sorted, filtered by a specific metric type or rating, or one can group the metrics by their labels.
-In the screenshot below one can see all metrics of type ‘Certificate validity’ grouped by the label ‘type’ (certificate, key pair).
+    As the list of metrics might be large the list can be sorted, filtered by a specific metric type or rating, or one can group the metrics by their labels

-   a.
-Filter for metrics in *Critical*, *Fatal*, or *Warning* state
+5. *Filter* for metrics in state *Critical*, *Fatal*, or *Warning*

    <br>![](/exercises/ex4/images/HMMetricsFilterData.png)

-   Reset the filter again.

-   c.
-Group the list per certificate *Type* and additional search for *certificate* to exclude JMS queues
+6. Reset the filter again and *group* the list per certificate *Type* and additional search for *certificate* to exclude JMS queues

    <br>![](/exercises/ex4/images/HMMetricsGroupPerCertificateType.png)

-   The certificate metric *CPI.Certificate.Expiry* has two different labels: ===the *alias* is the certificate name, and *type* is the certificate type ....===Link to docu===
+   The certificate metric *CPI.Certificate.Expiry* has two different labels:

+   - *alias*: certificate name
+   - *type*: certificate type (certificate, key pair)

-3. Click on the button *History* of the metric ????
+7. Click on the button *History* of the metric ????

    The graph shows how the metric has evolved in chronological development, to identify trends for the usage of resources, or to analyze when exactly a specific situation has happened.